 MA Degree Requirements Checklist Form and Approved Thesis

 May 3rd for May graduation

-Students must submit their final, advisor-approved thesis as well as the M.A.
-Degree Requirements Checklist Form by these dates.
+Students must submit (1) their final, advisor-approved thesis, (2) the MA Degree Requirements Checklist Form, and (3) a copy of your Columbia academic transcript (official or unofficial) to the Academic Coordinator, Kevin Stillwell, by these dates.
 Failure to submit both the thesis and the form by this date may result in major delays in degree conferral.

 Please incorporate all the revisions suggested by your Thesis Advisor and submit the final manuscript to her/him.
 When your final manuscript is approved by your advisor, please follow the steps below:

 - Type out all information on the checklist (The pdf is editable) and print it out.

 - Obtain the signature of your thesis advisor on your completed checklist.

 - Submit by email (1.) the final, advisor-approved version of your thesis, (2.) the completed checklist signed by your advisor, and (3.) a copy of your Columbia academic transcript (official or unofficial) to the Academic Coordinator, Kevin Stillwell, by the relevant date listed in §11.
 Degree Conferral Deadlines.

 GSAS is introducing a new matching fund for MA students who need to conduct research for their final thesis or project during the academic year or the summer months.
 GSAS may provide up to $250 to match the funding provided by the department/program for a given student.